Friday, December 9

 Wanaka, I was told, would be a better spot for me than Queenstown.
 Hard to say as I’ve only seen the core resort town, which seems pretty typical for a resort.
 Not the crowds and traffic I saw on the outskirts of Queenstown, but it’s more “upscale resort” than I usually like.
 Will have to explore more tomorrow.

 The scenery is great, but winds are strong.
 The winds brought me a roommate.
 We met in Fiordland and crossed paths here.
 She’s sick of a staying in a tent in the wind.
 Hard to tell what tomorrow will bring, as forecasts differ.
-May have to adjust quickly.
+I let myself get too upset about this earlier and the roommate calmed me down a bit.
+Whatever comes up, I’ll just work around.
+I may have to adjust quickly, but that’s OK.
+I’m not here to hit a punch list of items and I’ll do what makes sense.

 Also, the Kiwis really love their penguins.
 Our neighbor in the next cabin over seems to be a penguin medic (penguimedic?).